aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 most natural systems.
 Within this aquatic food web, damselfly larvae (e.g.
 *Leptagrion* spp., Odonata:Coenagrionidae) are important predators; their presence dramatically alters community dynamics (e.g. decreases insect emergence [@Starzomski2010] and increases nutrient cycling [@Ngai2006]).
+However, other predators are also found in bromeliads, including large predaceous fly larvae (Diptera: Tabanidae) and predatory leeches.

+We used a series of observations, lab feeding trials, and manipulative field experiments to measure how the phylogenetic diversity of the predator assemblage predicts community composition and ecosystem function.
+We test three related hypotheses concerning similarity in distribution, diet and top- down ecosystem effects of predators,

 1. *species co-occurrence*: closely-related predators may occur together more frequently than less-related predators if there is a strong phylogenetic signal to habitat requirements.
 Alternatively, very closely related species may never co-occur because high overlap in ecological niches results in competitive exclusion.